-- 1.7 At the start of a match, tokens will be in an upside down orientation. - 1.8 At the end of a match, each team's "game points" will be calculated.
+- 1.7 Flags must not leave the arena floor for the duration of the match. - 1.8 Robots must not intentionally touch multiple flags at once. - 1.9 At the end of a match, each team's game points will be calculated.
 These are used to rank teams before competition league points are awarded.
-Game points will be awarded as follows: - a) 1 point will be awarded for initial movement outside the starting corner, defined as when the trailing edge of the robot passes over the marked corner boundary. - b) 1 point will be awarded for owning a zone.
-Ownership of a zone will be determined as follows: - i.
-If one robot has more tokens in the zone than any other, that robot is deemed to have captured the zone. - ii.
-Otherwise, the zone is deemed unclaimed. - iii.
-A token is deemed to be in a zone if the majority of the token is within the inner edge of the line delineating the zone.
-The judge's decision is final. - c) 1 point will be awarded for having a token in a slot.
-A token that is in a slot is not in any zone.
-A slot can be occupied by at most one token, but robots may remove tokens placed by others.
-A token positioned in an already occupied slot is in neither a slot or a zone. - d) 1 point will be awarded for each token in an upright orientation anywhere in the arena. - e) Bonus points will be awarded for occupying two or more adjacent slots on the same side of the zone wall.
-The bonus will equal the number of adjacent occupied slots.
-For example, having three tokens in a row on one side of the wall will yield a bonus of 3 points. - 1.9 At the end of a game, league points will be awarded as follows.
-The team with the most game points will be awarded 4 points towards the competition league.
-The team with the second most will be awarded 3.
-The team with the third most will be awarded 2 points, and the team with the fewest game points will be awarded 1 point.
-Teams whose robot was not entered into the round, or who were disqualified from the round, will be awarded no points.

-Tied robots will be awarded the average of the points that their combined positions would be awarded.
-Thus, three robots tied for first place would receive 3 points each (since this is (4+3+2)/3).

-1.10 Once the league has completed, a knockout competition will begin.
+1 point will be awarded for each flag in a robot's allocated scoring zone when a match ends.
+A flag is considered in a zone if at least one caster is in contact with the zone. - 1.10 At the end of a game, league points will be awarded as follows.
+The team with the most game points will be awarded 8 points towards the competition league.
+The team with the second most will be awarded 6.
+The team with the third most will be awarded 4 points, and the team with the fewest game points will be awarded 2 points.
+Teams whose robot was not entered into the round, or who were disqualified from the round, will be awarded no points. - Tied robots will be awarded the average of the points that their combined positions would be awarded.
+Thus, three robots tied for first place would receive 6 points each (since this is (8+6+4)/3). - 1.11 Once the league has completed, a knockout competition will begin.
 The positions of the teams in the league will seed the positions of teams in the knockout matches.
 The top teams from the league advance to the knockout.
 The number of teams progressing to the knockout will be announced before the start of the league matches.
 In the event of tied league positions, the team with the greatest cumulative game points in the league will go through.

 Each match in the knockout competition involves up to 4 teams.
-The teams that come 1^{st} and 2^{nd} in each knockout match will continue to the next round of the knockout.
+The teams that come 1st and 2nd in each knockout match will continue to the next round of the knockout.
 In the event of a tie in a knockout match, the team that ranked highest in the league will go through.
 If there is a tie in the final, then a rematch will be played.
 The number of league and knockout matches will be announced on the morning of the competition.